HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Search engines and users love video.
 Search engines use videos to enrich SERP pages for traditional queries, video searches, and AI-enhanced summaries of queries.

 In 2024, video adoption on mobile and desktop pages was 5.40% and 4.81%, respectively.
-While a small percentage of pages integrate video, the experience is relatively consistent between device types, as well as on homepage versus inner pages.
+While a small percentage of pages integrate video, the experience is relatively consistent between device types, as well as on home page versus inner pages.

 {{ figure_markup(
   image="percentage-of-pages-with-video.png",